-Day Classes
+Day Classes Evening Classes

-42 weeks
+42 weeks 42 Weeks

-7 modules at 6 weeks/module

-5 hours/day (Monday-Thursday)

-Evening Classes 42 Weeks 7 modules at 6 weeks/module 5 hours/day (Monday-Thursday)
+7 modules at 6 weeks/module 5 hours/day (Monday-Thursday) 5 hours/day (Monday-Thursday)

 Whether students enroll in this program as a traditional in-classroom program or as a hybrid online program, which is taught partially online and partially in-classroom, the curriculum and the time commitment are the same.
 All students will have a weekly time commitment of 20 hours of lecture and lab.
 However, hybrid online students will attend some or all of their scheduled lectures live online.
 The course outline for each module will explain the specific lab and lecture schedule for that module.